 - $59.9 million to revitalise the Bendigo Kangan Institute Bendigo City Campus.

 The Victorian Government is investing an extra $304 million for extra training to meet industry demand for trained graduates that are critical to Victoria’s economic prosperity.
 This investment will fund our TAFEs, Learn Locals and private training organisations to deliver more than 30,000 additional training places.

 For a downloadable version of this information, see:

 For more information on the Early Childhood Reform Plan, See:

-For more information including the Budget papers and details of the Government's spending across all portfolios, see:
+For more information including the Budget papers and details across all other portfolios, see: